butterfly-ops/docs/data-types.md

 When you create an Object from `butterfly panel` or `upgrade migration`, `table` (for SQL) or `collection` (for MongoDB) or `index` (for ElasticSearch) is automatically generator which means that, you don't need to make Database creations manually.

-## Object Specs
+## Data Fields

-All data types have their names and specifications.
-For example: If you have object named `blog_posts`, you would possibly need a
-Object Spec named `title` with a type of `String`.
+All data types have their names and fields.
+For example: If you have data type named `blog_posts`, you would possibly need a Data Field named `title` with a type of `String`.

 When you create an admin panel or using a migration script, `columns` (for SQL), `fields` (for MongoDB), `mapping` for Elastic Search is automatically created.

-In other words, Object Specs is equavilant to `columns` in SQL.
+In other words, Data Field is equavilant to `columns` in SQL.

 ### String

-Strings are data types which have a short text (maximum length: 255).
+Strings are field types which have a short text (maximum length: 255).

 Parameters: